Click for homepage

 Hybrid circuit

 One of the most fascinating applications of a polar relay, is the use as a hybrid, or fork circuit.
-In telegraphy, hybrids are used to eliminate the echo on a long haul subscriber lines.
+In telegraphy, hybrids are used to eliminate the echo on long haul subscriber lines.
 They are necessary, as otherwise the echo interferes with the transmitted character, causing the wrong character to be printed on paper.
 In this application, a polar relay with multiple coils is used, allowing different parts of the circuit to contribute to its operation.
-Hybrids are an integral part of a teleprinter connection device (TCD).
-As they are complex, they are explained on a separate page.
+A hybrid is an integral part of a teleprinter connection device (TCD).
+As its operation is complex, it is explained on a separate page.

 More about hybrids